 Prior to this Karel lived in Cambodia managing The Provision of Experts for the Development of Securities Sector in Cambodia, a unique consultancy style project using volunteers.
 The scope of the project was to draft the regulations for the securities and exchange commission of Cambodia (SECC), rules for the Exchange, rules for a dealers association and recommendations for wider legislative change.
-A prominent steering committee was established to oversee, and prominent organisations have partnered with, the project.
+A prominent steering committee was established to oversee, and prominent organisations partnered with, the project.

-He also co-ordinated the feasibility studies, negotiated with the Cambodian Government and together with consultants designed the project.
+He co-ordinated the feasibility studies, negotiated with the Cambodian Government and together with consultants designed the project.

 This was preceded working for a small Canberra based NGO managing international aid projects in Cambodia, Vietnam, Solomon Islands, Papua New Guinea and the Philippines.
 Projects covered the ﬁnancial, legal, education, health, environmental and IT sectors.

 Karel has worked with Amnesty International Australia.
 He was involved in campaigns aimed at achieving financial equality for all, disseminating information about anti-terror laws, Guantánamo Bay, CIA rendition flights, indigenous rights and conditions in Darfur, Sudan.